chriscorwin/demuxe/about-magick-flows.md

 ## Naming conventions

-You can name your files alphanumerically order to control which order they are presented in.
+You can name your files alphanumerically so as to to control which order they are presented in.

 So, `0000.png` will come before `0015.png`.